theweboftrust/wot.id-public-docs/01_Project_Overview_And_Principles.md

 2.  **Decentralized Validator Network**: The network is secured by a committee of validators operating under a **Delegated Proof-of-Stake (dPoS)** system.
 Token holders delegate their stake to validators, ensuring that no central authority controls the network.
 (See: [Consensus on IOTA](https://docs.iota.org/about-iota/iota-architecture/consensus) and [IOTA Proof of Stake](https://docs.iota.org/about-iota/tokenomics/proof-of-stake)).
 3.  **Real-Time, Low-Cost Transactions**: IOTA's architecture is designed for high performance, enabling near real-time interactions.
 While core value transfers are feeless, smart contract execution requires gas, ensuring validators are compensated for computational effort.
 (See: [IOTA Gas Pricing](https://docs.iota.org/about-iota/tokenomics/gas-pricing) and [Gas in IOTA](https://docs.iota.org/about-iota/tokenomics/gas-in-iota))
 4.  **Hybrid Data Storage Strategy**: **Core identity data** (DIDs, profiles, claims, trust scores) lives **100% on-chain** via the identity registry and profile objects on IOTA mainnet. **Supporting documents** (PDFs, images, files) are stored off-chain (local/cloud/IPFS) with deterministic cryptographic links (SHA-256 hashes) anchored on-chain for verification.
 5.  **Security and Privacy by Design**: Security is anchored by proven cryptography for digital signatures and the robust ownership model of the **Move programming language**, which prevents many common smart contract vulnerabilities at the compiler level.
-(See: [Security on IOTA](https://docs.iota.org/about-iota/iota-architecture/iota-security) and [Move Concepts](https://docs.iota.org/developer/iota-101/move-overview/)).
+Privacy is enforced via a **unified 0-3 privacy scale** (Public → Trusted Contacts → Specific Entities → Private) with three enforcement layers: per-data privacy levels on every claim and atom, per-field access control with time-limited grants, and profile-level privacy settings.
+(See: [Security on IOTA](https://docs.iota.org/about-iota/iota-architecture/iota-security), [Move Concepts](https://docs.iota.org/developer/iota-101/move-overview/), `docs/2026_Code_Work/26-03-09_Privacy_Level.md`).
 6.  **Atomic Data Structure & Modularity**: Implements atomic and independently manageable data fragments for identity and credentials.
 Identity is not a monolithic profile but is composed of secure, atomic data fragments shared selectively.
 7.  **Crypto-Agility & Future-Proof Security**: All sensitive identity data is protected by **quantum-resistant encryption** using hybrid X25519 + ML-KEM-768 (NIST FIPS 203).
 The encryption infrastructure supports all data types: identity claims (name, DOB, address), health data, documents, and P2P messages.
 Users own their encryption keys via BIP-39 mnemonic backup—wot.id servers never see plaintext sensitive data.
 (See: `docs/02_System_Architecture.md` section 10.2)
 8.  **Device-to-Device Trust & P2P Flows**: Establishes and verifies identity through direct, peer-to-peer attestations and device-to-device flows.
-9.  **IOTA-Native and W3C-Compliant**: All on-chain logic is built using IOTA-native technologies, primarily **Move smart contracts** deployed directly on IOTA mainnet (Protocol 20).
+9.  **IOTA-Native and W3C-Compliant**: All on-chain logic is built using IOTA-native technologies, primarily **Move smart contracts** deployed directly on IOTA mainnet (Protocol 24, Starfish consensus).
 The system uses a custom **Identity Registry** pattern (`wot_identity_registry.move`) for decentralized DID-to-Profile lookups.
-Backend API generates W3C DID Core 1.0 compliant DIDs using Ed25519 + BLAKE3 cryptographic derivation and executes transactions via IOTA CLI with iota-sdk v1.17.2 for type definitions.
+Backend API generates W3C DID Core 1.0 compliant DIDs using Ed25519 + BLAKE3 cryptographic derivation and executes transactions via IOTA CLI with iota-sdk v1.21.1 for type definitions.
 (See: [Move Concepts | IOTA Documentation](https://docs.iota.org/developer/iota-101/move-overview/))
 10. **Universal TrustLevel & Selective Disclosure**: A universal TrustLevel (-100,000 to +100,000) is enforced everywhere, where negative values indicate distrust, zero represents neutrality, and positive values indicate trust.
 All flows reference and enforce selective disclosure and user sovereignty.

 These principles must be referenced and enforced when designing and implementing any aspect of `wot.id`.